mitranim/wordplay/readme.md

 gorund (underhill ⛰) [ru] © M

-beckground (a past that calls) © Yury
+beckground (a past that calls) © Y

 Moss🐄 (what it was a millenia ago) © M